Services-as-Software: Why AI Is Inverting the SaaS Model for Agencies

 The traditional PR agency model has structural constraints that the thesis directly addresses:

-• Revenue scales with headcount.
+Revenue scales with headcount.
 Adding a new client requires hiring or reallocating an account team.
-AI-native communications infrastructure breaks this constraint by having AI agents handle execution.
+A PR operating system breaks this constraint by having AI agents handle execution autonomously.

-• Margins are thin.
+Margins are thin.
 Agency gross margins typically range from 30-50%.
-AI-native models push margins toward 60-80% by replacing execution labor with compute.
+Services-as-software models push margins toward 60-80% by replacing execution labor with compute.
+For a detailed framework on how to measure this shift, see How to Calculate the ROI of a PR Operating System.

-• Quality is inconsistent.
+Quality is inconsistent.
 Work quality depends on which humans are assigned to the account.
-AI-native models deliver consistent quality because the same agent architecture serves every client.
+A PR operating system with persistent client memory delivers consistent quality because the same agent architecture and accumulated context serves every client.

 The thesis does not argue that AI replaces the strategist.
 It argues that AI replaces the execution layer, freeing the strategist to focus on judgment and relationships.
-The agencies that adopt this model can serve more clients at higher quality with fewer people.
-Those that do not will compete against AI-native entrants operating at fundamentally different economics.
-For a full definition of the model, see What Is an AI-Native Agency?
-For a practical roadmap to making the transition, see How a PR Agency Becomes AI-Native.
+The agencies that adopt a PR operating system can serve more clients at higher quality with fewer people.
+Those that do not will compete against services-as-software entrants operating at fundamentally different economics.

 Is services-as-software the same as AI-as-a-service?